TCC Roper Performing Arts Center

 300 Granby Street,

-Opened as a movie palace on May 10, 1926, the Loew’s State Theatre had 2,100 seats, and housed everything from first run films to vaudeville shows including names like Milton Berle and Eddie Cantor.
+Opened as a combination vaudeville and movie house on May 10, 1926, the Loew’s State Theatre had 2,100 seats, and housed everything from first run films to variety shows including names like Milton Berle and Eddie Cantor.
 By the late-1950’s it was known as Loew’s Theatre.
 It was closed in the late-1970’s, reopened briefly as a rock club named The Premier Theatre, then shuttered and remained dark for 20 years.

-In the early-2000’s, Tidewater Community College and local officials dedicated the old Loew’s Theatre in honor of its new home with the Norfolk, Virginia campus.
+In 2000, Tidewater Community College and local officials dedicated the old Loew’s Theatre in honor of its new home with the Norfolk, Virginia campus.
 Since reopening as the TCC Roper Performing Arts Center, it has hosted hundreds of national and world class arts attractions, including The Royal Shakespeare Company, the Netherlands Dance Theatre, Art Garfunkel, the Guthrie Theatre Company and the Emerson String Quartet.

 Just login to your account and subscribe to this theater